peec/minibase/README.md

 Minibase is a framework for RESTful PHP applications, based on [Event Driven Architecture](http://en.wikipedia.org/wiki/Event-driven_architecture).
 Minibase is what a framework should do, it gives you a minimum base to extend on as you go.
 Plugins can be downloaded from anywhere and included easily.

+Minibase is **not fullstack**, but with **plugins** it is.

+For a sample application see the [sample](sample/) directory in this repo.
+The sample app contains some architecture using best practices and includes some plugins to show the capabilities of Minibase.